Comparison of Top 5 Cement Companies |UltraTech vs Shree vs Ambuja vs ACC vs Dalmia Bharat9 min read

 - Due to high entry barriers and high capital requirements in this industry.

 - Like the previous per tonne ratio, it is also better for the company if it is higher and vice versa.

-- Shree Cement grabs the first position in this evaluation, it has EBITDA per tonne of 1,521 highest among its peers.
+- Shree Cement grabs the first position in this evaluation; its EBITDA per tonne is 1,521 highest among its peers.

 - While ACC cement has EBITDA per tonne of only 908 and therefore provided with only one point.

 - Shree Cement acquired the fifth position in Realization per tonne, and UltraTech cement took the first place.

 - Whereas in the case of EBITDA per tonne, the first rank is ranked by Shree Cement, and ACC cement gets the fifth rank.

 17) Inventory Turnover Ratio:

 - Inventory Turnover Ratio is Cost of Goods Sold/ Average Inventory.
 Average Inventory is (Starting Inventory + Ending Inventory)/2.